hadiasghari/pyasn/README.md

     1.0.128.0/19	9737
     1.0.129.0/24	23969
     ...
-    ...
-    ...

-pyasn DB files can be direcly downloaded from the pyasn home #TODO:provide a link for download.
+pyasn DB files can be direcly downloaded and converted to the right format using the utility scripts provided.

-Alternatively you can also create your own historical record by downloading the RIB-MRT dumps from RouteViews, or using the ``pyasn_wget_rib.py`` utility script and convert the dump to a ipasndb with the ``pyasn_convert_rib.py`` file.
+The following commands demonstrate how to download the latest MRT RIB file and convert it for use with pyasn.

+    python pyasn_util_download.py --latest
+    python pyasn_util_convert.py --single <Downloaded RIB File> <ipasn_db_file_name>

+**NOTE** These scripts will be installed to ``/usr/local/bin`` and can be executed directly.
+Alternatively they can also be executed from the sources of a cloned repository.

 Performance Tips